Optimal Execution among $N$ Traders with Transient Price Impact: Conclusion

 \section{Conclusion}

 We have derived the equilibria for $N$-player games with transient price impact, with and without regularization by an instantaneous cost on the trading rate.
 The equilibria are obtained in closed form.
 For the unregularized case, we have shown that an equilibrium exists only when a particular, time-dependent block cost is added.
 The equilibrium block cost is explained as the limit of the equilibrium instantaneous costs when their parameter $\eps\to0$.
+The fact that these costs do not vanish in the limit reflects that strategies become aggressive in the presence of competition.
 The limiting model is particularly tractable and we have given simple expressions for the impact costs of anarchy and predation.
+The presence of predators is costly to the liquidator, with the cost stabilizing as the number of predators increases.

 Our results give rise to several follow-up questions.
 First, one can ask if the aforementioned observations are specific to exponential kernels.
 We hope to show that similar results hold for a broad class of regular decay kernels, whereas singular kernels have a different behavior.
-Second, the limit $N\to\infty$ gives rise to mean field games (e.g., \cite{CardaliaguetLehalle.18}).
+In particular, because singular kernels charge an infinite cost to block trades, equilibria may exist without additional regularization.
+Second, the limit $N\to\infty$ gives rise to mean-field games (e.g., \cite{CardaliaguetLehalle.18}).
 It turns out that the two limits $N\to\infty$ and $\eps\to0$ do not commute, and we will relate the various limits in future research.
 Third, the present game uses the full information setup, like the vast majority of the literature.
 One can ask what happens, for instance, if agents do not know their competitors' initial inventories.
-Results in that direction are scarce; see \cite{MoallemiParkVanRoy.12} for a model where all impact is permanent and \cite{CasgrainJaimungal.19,CasgrainJaimungal.20} for a mean field model.
+Results in that direction are scarce; see \cite{MoallemiParkVanRoy.12} for a model where all impact is permanent and \cite{CasgrainJaimungal.19,CasgrainJaimungal.20} for a mean-field model.
+One can expect that in a partial information setup, traders' strategies reflect an incentive to hide the trading motive, as seen in \cite{MoallemiParkVanRoy.12}.
+Finally, an interesting extension is to allow for alpha signals and time-varying liquidity, and to study how these features alter the analysis.